coderXeno/pyquiz/README.md

 # pyquiz

-A small quiz game i built in py.
+A nice and chill quiz game i built in py.
 It uses the free opentdb api that is free and doesnt require authentication.